cs-ed/edtech-plan-jandrew4643/README.md

 well as any software the instructor will use.
 This should include any software installed as well as any online services.

-* Google Classroom as a learning managment system
+* Google Classroom as a learning managment system through Google Workplace
+* Aeries Gradbook Student Information System
 * codehs.com as student IDE for python, python (turtle) or java
 * lucid.app for psuedocode, flowcharts, and storyboarding
 * Runestone: Foundations of Python Programming textbook and workbook
 * Computational Fairy Tales Blog used for reading for understanding

 ### Application

+Google Classroom is used as the primary learning managment tool because Google Workplace is the deault Suite of online software that students used for email and data storage.
+It works

 Describe how you will use the above technologies in the class, including